GuantongZhang/neural-network-from-scratch/README.md

 # neural-network-from-scratch
-A single layer neural network from scratch for a binary classification problem.
+A single layer neural network from scratch for a binary classification problem, with validation using a PyTorch implementation (see reference.py).

 For the single layer MLP, the input undergoes the following transformations.
 Firstly, the column vector $x$ goes through a linear transformation: